codership/documentation/galeracluster/source/kb/index.rst

    .. rst-class:: list-stats

-      Length: 649 words; Updated: November 6, 2019
+      Length: 649 words; Updated: Nov 2019

    .. rst-class:: list-abstract

-      When a new node joins a cluster, it will try to synchronize with the cluster by getting a full copy of the databases from one of the other nodes.
-Sometimes its request will be ignored and no node will be selected to be the donor.
+      When a new node joins a cluster, it will try to get a full copy of the databases from one of the other nodes.
+Sometimes its request will be ignored and no node is selected to be the donor.

 .. _`kb-trouble-sql-syntax`: